 Constantly churning ice cream, whether by hand or mechanically, ensures that large, stiff ice crystals do not form within the mixture.
 The churning process also serves to introduce air and create a foam-like texture, further softening the mixture.
 However, there are no-churn options to make ice cream.

 Liquid nitrogen and dry ice can also be used to make ice cream as they also produce a quick freezing action.
-The popular mall treat, Dippin Dots, is small balls of ice cream that is created using liquid nitrogen to freeze small droplets of ice cream.
+The popular mall treat Dippin Dots consists of small balls of ice cream created using liquid nitrogen to freeze small droplets of cream.

 How to Store Ice Cream

 Ice cream should be kept as cold as possible during its transport from the store to home.
-The process of melting and refreezing can create large ice crystals and reduce it's smooth texture, making it not only hard to scoop but less than delightful on the tongue.
+The process of melting and refreezing can create large ice crystals and reduce its smooth texture, making it hard to scoop and giving it an odd feel.